 Transparency Between Athlete And Coach Is Vital

-To find the sweet spot of diminishing return in training, open dialog and honest communication have to occur between the athlete and coach.
+To find the sweet spot of diminishing returns in training, open dialog, and honest communication must occur between the athlete and coach.

-For example, one athlete may not be responding well to VO2 max interval work.
-The athlete may need to have a higher concentration of lactate threshold training in their weekly workouts instead.
+For example, one athlete may not respond well to VO2 max interval work.
+The athlete may need a higher concentration of lactate threshold training in their weekly workouts instead.
 This means the athlete and coach must have the courage to cut back on intervals even though others may thrive on this kind of training.

 Some runners may need more VO2 max work to reach their potential.
 This may require the runner to cut back threshold work (this scenario is infrequent).
 Other runners may adapt better to faster than race pace efforts earlier in the season than others.

 The coach and athlete must sit down together and assess what needs to change in training based on the results of race performances or how the athlete recovers from a particular type of workout.
-If a runner is not recovering well from workouts, it is likely they have done too much hard work in too short of a time.
+If a runner is not recovering well from workouts, they have likely done too much hard work in too short of a time.